timothystotts/fpga-iic-hygro-tester-3/README.md

 within the smaller equivalent device.

 The folder HYGRO-Tester-Design-MB-A7 contains a Xilinx Vivado IP Integrator plus Xilinx Vitis design.
-A Microblaze soft CPU is instantiated to talk with board components, a temperature and relative humidity sensor, a 16x2 character LCD peripheral, and a two-digit Seven Segment Display.
+A MicroBlaze soft CPU is instantiated to talk with board components, a temperature and relative humidity sensor, a 16x2 character LCD peripheral, and a two-digit Seven Segment Display.